tensorflow/minigo/RESULTS.md

 overcome.

-## Third run, Minigo, v250-..., Jan 20th-Feb 1st (ish)
+## Third run, Minigo, generation 250-..., Jan 20th-Feb 1st (ish)

-As our fiddling about after v250 didn't seem to get us anywhere, and due to our reconsidering about whether or not to one-hot the policy network target ('pi'), we rolled back to version 250 to continue training.
+As our fiddling about after generation 250 didn't seem to get us anywhere, and due to our reconsidering about whether or not to one-hot the policy network target ('pi'), we rolled back to generation 250 to continue training.

 We also completely replaced our custom class for handling training examples (helpfully called `Dataset`, and predating tf.data.Dataset) with a proper